‘This was Canada at its best’: Remembering the fallen 100 years after Vimy

 “I just hope they take from this a sense of what it means to be Canadian.”

 Kaitlynn Sheculski knows.
-The 17-year-old came from Summerside, P.E.I, with classmates.
+The 17-year-old came from Summerside, PEI, with classmates.
 She had often talked with her grandfather, Gordon, about is life in the military and how she wished she could go to Vimy.
 But she hadn’t signed up for the trip.

-When her grandfather passed away last summer she “made it my mission” to get aboard.
+When her grandfather passed away last summer, she “made it my mission” to get aboard.
 David Chisholm, a teacher helping to organize the trip, made it happen, and suddenly, it seemed, she was here texting back to her grandmother, Brenda, what it was like to reach the memorial her grandfather had so often talked about.

 “It just feels so surreal,” she says.

-The day before, the Summerside students went to the war cemetery at Thelus.
+The day before, the Summerside students went to the war cemetery at Thélus.
 There, each took a letter they had written to one of the war dead and placed it by the soldier’s marker.
-Her soldier was Pte.
-R.H.
+Her soldier was Private R.H.
 Hamilton.
-When she set the letter down, she lost it.
+When she set the letter down, she cried.

 “My vet was 21 years old,” she says.
 “That’s going to be me in a couple of years.”